A couple having a conversation over breakfast, potentially discussing financial matters or plans.

 The Secondary Mortgage Market Explained

-When mortgages are sold within the secondary mortgage market, many are packaged into mortgage-backed securities (MBS).
-MBS are then sold to investors, including insurance companies and hedge funds.
+The secondary mortgage market is how lenders and investors buy and sell mortgages and the servicing rights that go along with them.
+When mortgages are sold within the secondary mortgage market, many are packaged into mortgage-backed securities (MBSs).
+MBSs are then sold to investors, including insurance companies and hedge funds.

 All in all, the secondary mortgage market creates a type of liquid investment that aids in making loans available to the borrower.
 With that, the secondary mortgage market is critical to creating regular access to borrowing power.